MeowSaiGithub/csguard/README.md

 # csguard

 **csguard** is a command-line interface (CLI) application written in Go for calculating and validating checksums for files and folders.
-The current version supports the MD5,SHA256 and SHA512 hashing algorithms.
+The current version supports the MD5,SHA256, SHA512 and CRC hashing algorithms.

 ## Features